 Padang is a city which is the capital of West Sumatra, Indonesia; Sate Padang is a type of Satay that uses a curry based sauce.
 This curry sauce incorporates rendang spices, the turmeric leaves and other spices.
 Saté Pandang can be made with oxtongue and/or beef, served with that curry sauce, which is thick and can be very hot because of the peanuts and amount of chilies.
 Sate Padang is similar to Sate Pariaman and Sate Padang Panjang.
 As Sate Pariaman is usually served with a red sauce, Sate Padang is typically served with a yellow colored one.
 Note: If you are using beef instead of oxtongue, you don't need to initially boil the meat in water first.
-Just cut the the beef in cubes, put in water and spices then boil.
+Just cut the the beef in cubes, put in water with spices then boil.

 Ingredients for the sauce: